KooroshRH/SearchAlgorithms/README.md

 ## Sample

-For input form, in first line we provide three numbers:
+For input form, in first line we receive three numbers:
-**Columns count, colors count, max number**
+**Rows count**, **colors count**, and **max number** of cards in each row.
-After that for each columns, we must put cards.
+After this line, we receive the current configuration of cards, line by line. (each line corresponding to one row.)
-For a single card we using this format: **number + color character**
+For every single card, we use the following format: **number + color character**. (e.g, 3r indicates a card which has number 3 and is red.)
-And also for empty column we using **#** character.
+If we have any empty rows left, they will be shown with **#** characters.

-Here we can see some samples of input and corresponding output.
+Here we can see some samples of input and their corresponding output.

 ### Input
 ```